yegor256/blog/_posts/2015/jan/2015-01-12-compound-name-is-code-smell.md

 <!--more-->

+{% picture /images/2015/01/meaning-of-life-every-sperm.png 0 The Meaning of Life (1983) by Terry Jones and Terry Gilliam %}

 The scope of a variable is the place where it is visible, like a method, for example.
 Look at this Ruby class: